CompuTec/computec-docs/docs/wms/user-guide/storage-units/su-creation.md

     ![Quantity](./media/su-quantity-1.jpg)

-6. Click the 'Next' icon after choosing Items required for SU and its quantity.
+6. Click the "Forward" icon after choosing Items required for SU and its quantity.

     ![Select SU content](./media/select-su-content-1.jpg)

-7. Define how many SUs with a defined set of Items will be created and click the "Next" icon.
+7. Define how many SUs with a defined set of Items will be created and click the "Forward" icon.

     ![SU Count](./media/enter-quantity.jpg)